|

 though the physical and psychological cauldron

-unmoved ever-after by the threat of a falling
+ever-after by the threat of a falling dark or

-dark or the slow silent promise of a morning
+the slow silent promise of a morning light; for

-light; for this above all, will take him back to
+this above all, will take him back to a place

-the wet green folding curtain of night could be
+wet green folding curtain of night could be a

 In late summer cricket song veranda silences I